O-P-E-N-MIT/Airship-Geometric-Modelling/ReadMe.md

 ### About

 The Airship Geometry Generator is an open-source Python-based framework designed to facilitate the design and 3D modeling of advanced airship hull geometries.
-It specializes in Gertler Envelope parametrization, allowing users to define complex aerodynamic shapes through specific geometric coefficients like maximum thickness position, nose/tail radii, and prismatic coefficients.
+It specializes in Gertler Envelope parametrization, allowing users to define complex aerodynamic shapes through specific geometric coefficients, such as maximum thickness position, nose/tail radii, and prismatic coefficients.
 The framework integrates with SALOME for automated 3D CAD generation and features a developed 2D petal (gore) generator for manufacturing preparation.

 ### Features

-* User-friendly and easily accesible GUI.
+* User-friendly and easily accessible GUI.

-* Support for Monolobe, Bilobe and Trilobe hull design with adjustable separation offset.
+* Support for Conventional, Bilobe, and Trilobe hull design with adjustable separation offset.

 * Precise control over hull shapes using $m1$, $r0$, $r1$, $cp$ and $l/d$ coefficients.

-* Automated generation of fins based on NACA 4-digit airfoil profile with adjustable sweep, taper and axial positioning.
+* Automated generation of fins based on NACA 4-digit airfoil profile with adjustable sweep, taper, and axial positioning.

 * Automated calculation of hull length based on a target volume requirement and lobe configuration.